BrianSigafoos/hugo_site/content/2022-05-22-embeddable-javascript-widgets.md

   - You'll want to scope the CSS to only your app `:where(.demoapp) { ... }`, for example
 - Add code to generate the copyable widget snippet
 - Add code to preview the widget snippet in your app, without any CSS on that page
+- Use something like Hugo (that powers this blog) to locally create a page and then embed the snippet.
+This will confirm CORS is set up correctly as the widget is called from the local Hugo-served page and to the local Rails endpoint.